Ropalidia romandi: Human importance

-While all wasp stings are unpleasant, the sting of R. romandi is known for being very painful.
-Additionally, because R. romandi is a paper wasp, it has the ability to repeatedly sting without dying.
-R. romandi is most aggressive if they are swarming, if their nests are disturbed or if the wasps feel their nest is threatened.
-If wasps feel threatened, they may swarm out of the nest, and pursue the aggressor.
-If you ever get swarmed by wasps, it is recommended that you remain as still as possible and move away slowly.
-Sudden movements will be regarded as aggressive acts and will result in more stings.
+R. romandi is most aggressive if they are swarming, if their nests are disturbed, or if the wasps feel their nest is threatened.
+If wasps feel threatened, they may swarm out of the nest, pursue the aggressor, and sting repeatedly.

-If stung, the site will appear red and may remain itchy and swollen for many days.
-The best treatment of stings is to first wash the area with soap and water, then use an antiseptic, and if swelling remains apply an ice pack.
-Many people are allergic to wasp venom, and if this is the case, a sting can result in severe anaphylactic shock.
-Symptoms of this include swelling of airways, including mouth lips and tongue, troubled breathing, dizziness and tightness of chest.
-If an individual exhibits any of these symptoms after acquiring a sting from R. romandi seek medical attention immediately.

 Because R. romandi nests can often be found on buildings, it is common for wasp nests to be built in heavily human populated areas.
-Their nests do not cause any structural damage, so if the nests are located in out of the way areas, they are best left alone.
-Attempting to knock them down will induce the aggressive behavior described above, and R. romandi tend to rebuild nests in similar spots.
+Attempting to knock them down induces aggression, and R. romandi tend to rebuild nests in similar spots.
 Additionally, paper wasps feed their young on caterpillars, so they can help eliminate common garden and agricultural pests.
-If one does have to get rid of a nest, it is recommended that the job is done by a professional exterminator, or with a fast acting can of insecticide.
-The best time to get rid of an R. romandi nest is at dawn or after dark when the wasps are most docile.

 Diet

 Paper wasps such as R. romandi are known to feed their young on caterpillars.
 Additionally, they feed on the nectar of many flowering trees, including Syzygium cormiflorum and Acacia oraria.
 Flower nectar foraging behavior increases during the Austral winter, and is thought to be due to the fact that the high carbohydrate level of flower nectar allows the colony to survive the winter.
 R. romandi shows another interesting activity in the winter: they are seen foraging for honeydew from scale insects.
 They have been observed defending and protecting the scale insects against other wasps.